mattpe/ucad/08-deployment.md

    FLUSH PRIVILEGES;
    ```

-   (in case you would need outside access (e.g. during project, separate database server from app server), replace `localhost` with `'%'` in the two GRANT queries and remember that the settings you did with `mysql_secure_installation` may prevent this).
+   _Note:_ in case you need outside access to the database (e.g. during project, if you separate database server and app server), replace `localhost` with `'%'` in the two _GRANT_ queries and remember that the settings you did with `mysql_secure_installation` may prevent this.

-1. Download the [media-db.sql](./assets/media-db.sql) SQL script.
-Can be done directly from server using curl: `curl -O <FILE-URL>` (note: click the _Raw_ button on script's GitHub page in order to get a working url) or downloaded at first to your local computer and then uploaded with any SCP file transfer tool to the server. (e.g. using command line secure copy tool **scp**: `scp media-db.sql <YOUR-USERNAME>@<YOUR-SERVE-NAME/IP>:`)
+1. Download the example [media-db.sql](./assets/media-db.sql) SQL script (or use your own).
+   - This can be done directly from the server using curl: `curl -O <FILE-URL>` (note: click the _Raw_ button on script's GitHub page in order to get a working url)
+   - or downloaded at first to your local computer and then uploaded with any SCP file transfer tool to the server. (e.g. using command line secure copy tool **scp**: `scp media-db.sql <YOUR-USERNAME>@<YOUR-SERVE-NAME/IP>:`)
 1. Import the tables and insert the data: `mysql -u myusername -p < media-db.sql` or `sudo mysql < media-db.sql`
 1. Eventually check that the user account works and the data is there: `mysql -u myusername -p`